en

 For events of temporary unsuitability for boarding due to common illnesses, the following must be presented:

-• the decision of the Central Commission (on any appeal lodged by the interested party against an unfavourable report).
+• the decision of the Central Commission (on any appeal filed by the interested party against an unfavourable report issued by the Collegial Medical Commission at the Port Authority).

 Information required for the claim